2. What are the different types of support available for children with SEND in school?

-- Run in the classroom or a group room.
+- Run in the classroom or a separate learning space.

 - Run by a teacher or a teaching assistant (TA).

-This means a pupil has been identified by the SENCo/Inclusion Manager/class teacher as needing some extra specialist support in school from a professional outside the school.
-This may be from
+This means a pupil has been identified by the SENCO and/or class teacher as needing some extra specialist support in school from a professional outside the school.
+Services include, but not limited to:

-- Local Authority central services, such as the ASD Outreach Team, Behaviour Support Team or Sensory Service (for students with a hearing or visual need).
+- Sensory Service (for students with a hearing or visual need)

 What could happen:

 - You may be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and your to understand your child’s particular needs better and be able to support them more effectively in school.
+This specialist support will help develop further understanding into your child’s particular needs and be able to support them more effectively in school.